EU UK Referendum: FAQs - Citizenship, Passports & residency entitlements

 Any Irish citizens encountering difficulties in dealing with public authorities should draw their attention to this clear statement of UK government policy, and may wish to draw such authorities' attention to the official UK publications here and here.

 Family members of Irish citizens who are EU citizens or non-EEA nationals will need to apply for settled status.

 What is the position now of UK citizens resident in Ireland?

 Rules governing the residence rights of UK citizens in Ireland remain in place.
 Further information can be accessed at Citizensinformation.ie

 Are there implications for people working or studying in the UK?

-The withdrawal of the UK from the EU is expected to take a considerable amount of time (possibly at least two years from the commencement of negotiations) and during that time the UK will remain a member state and there will be no changes to the current entitlements of EU citizens to travel and work between Ireland and the UK.
-Every effort will be made to minimize any changes to these arrangements insofar as Ireland and the UK are concerned and in any event people will be fully informed in advance of any changes eventually made.
+During the negotiation period of the UK’s withdrawal from the EU, the UK will remain a member state and there will be no changes to the current entitlements of EU citizens to travel and work between Ireland and the UK.
+Every effort is being made to minimize any changes to these arrangements insofar as Ireland and the UK are concerned and people will be fully informed in advance of any changes eventually made.

 What will be the effect of a UK exit on the Common Travel Area?
 Will Irish citizens continue to be able to travel freely between Ireland and the UK, to work or for leisure purposes?

-Withdrawal of the UK from the EU is expected to take a considerable amount of time and detailed negotiation will take place before any changes will be effected.
 The Common Travel Area remains in operation and is an arrangement that is highly valued on both islands.
-We will prioritise preserving the benefits of the Common Travel Area in the context of negotiating new terms and conditions for the EU’s relationship with the UK, and in our bilateral discussions with the British Government.
+We are prioritising of the maintenance of the Common Travel Area in the context of the withdrawal of the UK from the EU, and in our bilateral discussions with the British Government.